facebook/react-native-website/website/versioned_docs/version-0.62/native-components-ios.md

 }
 ```

 Make sure to use `RNTMap` here.
-We want to require the manager here, which will expose the view of our manager for use in Javascript.
+We want to require the manager here, which will expose the view of our manager for use in JavaScript.

 **Note:** When rendering, don't forget to stretch the view, otherwise you'll be staring at a blank screen.